tensorflow/tensorflow/tensorflow/compiler/xla/g3doc/tiled_layout.md

 # Tiled layout

-*Note: This doc describes how tiled layout is intended to work.
-Tiling is being implemented, but this is an early effort and it is currently not even guaranteed to get an Unimplemented error if one tries to use tiling - it may be just silently ignored.*
+Caution: Tiled layout is *pre-release* and this describes how it's intended to work.
+Errors may be silently ignored.

 <center> ![](images/xla_array_layout_figure1.png)